Harmonicas for Health

 How playing the harmonica can help improve your breathing:

-Harmonicas are uniquely successful in helping encourage belly breathing and strengthens lungs because participants inhale and exhale through small holes to create tones or musical notes.
+Harmonicas are uniquely successful in helping encourage belly breathing and they help strengthen lungs because participants inhale and exhale through small holes to create tones or musical notes.
 String the right notes together and you have a song!

 - It helps you reclaim control of your breathing.
-By exercising your breathing muscles, you can breathe easier and with less effort.
-When you play the harmonica on a regular basis, you exercise your diaphragm, the intercostal muscles in your rib cage, and back and shoulder muscles.
+By exercising your breathing muscles, you can breathe more easily and with less effort.
+When you play the harmonica on a regular basis, you exercise your diaphragm, the intercostal muscles in your rib cage, and back and shoulder muscles ... and your smile muscles, because your lips are getting a workout as well!

 - It increases your ability to keep your lungs clear.
 With stronger muscles, you will be better able to more productively cough to remove fluids.